 Maia is a lightweight verification language, and was created specifically to automate the test and specification of HDL designs.
 You don't need to know any Verilog or VHDL to use it: in fact, you don't even need to know anything about verification.
+You don't need to do any low-level coding.
 If you know what outputs your device should produce from a given set of inputs, then you can write a test.

-- SDC-compatible syntax for declaring clocks and timing
+- Delta-delay or full timing simulation, with SDC-compatible syntax for declaring clocks and timing

 Many simple C programs will run directly when compiled as Maia code and run on an HDL simulator.
 There is a full built-in preprocessor, and many features (including scoping, expression syntax, operator precedence, arrays, structures, initialisation, and control statements) are identical to C, with some extensions.
-The major differences are:
+The major differences are covered in Maia and C.

 You can download a free compiler ('mtv') from the downloads section, for both Linux and Windows. mtv translates a Maia program into a Verilog testbench.
 You can add this testbench to your project in exactly the same way as any other file, and simulate your design with your favourite simulator.
 If you haven't got a simulator, you will need to get one first.
 If you are testing VHDL designs, you will need a mixed-language simulator; if you are testing Verilog designs, a Verilog simulator will be sufficient.
 The simulator must support Verilog-2005 (IEEE 1364-2005).
 No SystemVerilog support is required.